HBEnthusiast/MiniGui-Docs/README.md

 The first 2 are Treepad formats.
 One of them, MiniGui.exe, is a self-contained executable Help file.
 The second, MiniGui, is a common Treepad intermediate format for Importing and Exporting from and to Treepad.
 MiniGui.html is all of the Help Text in a single Html file.

-Note that images are not included in the converted Help files.
+Note that the converted Help files include only text, not images.

 These Help files are current as of 11/24/2021.